Skip to main content

 Other issues that may make your divorce more expensive include highly emotional variables such as if your spouse has a personality disorder, if your children with health needs, and if alimony or maintenance is at issue.
 However, with experienced lawyers on both sides, your legal separation or divorce can be amicable and reasonably priced.

-If you are filing for divorce in the state of Illinois, you can expect to pay filing costs of anywhere from $200 to $350 to get the legal process rolling.
-The best advice is always to check with your Rolling Meadows, IL divorce attorney Robert M. Kaplan.
+If you are filing for divorce in the state of Illinois, you can expect to pay filing costs of anywhere from $250 to $388 to get the legal process rolling.
+The best advice is always to check with your Cook County divorce attorney Robert M. Kaplan.

 There are different types of divorce, and the least expensive is called a joint simplified dissolution procedure.
 Couples who make less than $60,000 combined gross income and who have not been married for more than eight years and have no children together might be eligible for this type of divorce.